lostallmymoney/Razer_Mouse_Linux/README.md

 If you want to dig more into configuration, you might find these tools useful: `xinput`, `evtest`

 Any non existing functionality can be created through the "run" option.

+Probably works with :
+- Razer Naga Epic Chroma in CentOS 7
+- Razer Naga Epic (pre-2014 version) in Ubuntu 14.04, 15.04, 15.10
+- Razer Naga (RZ01-0028) (thanks to khornem) in Ubuntu 14.04
+- Razer Naga Molten (thanks to noobxgockel) in Linux Mint 17.02
+- Razer Chroma (thanks to felipeacsi) in Manjaro
+- Razer Naga 2012 (RZ01-0058) (thanks to mrlinuxfish, brianfreytag) in Arch Linux, Ubuntu 16.04
+- Razer Naga Chroma (thanks to ipsod) in Linux Mint KDE 18.1
+- Razer Naga Trinity (thanks to haringsrob and ws141)
+- Razer Pro Wireless (thanks to Stibax)

+Works for sure with :
+- Razer Naga 2014 (Ubuntu)

+This tool adds the files `$HOME/.naga/`, `/etc/udev/rules.d/80-naga.rules`, `/usr/local/bin/(naga && nagaXinputStart.sh)`, and `/etc/systemd/system/naga.service`.
+It also adds two lines to your ~/.profile for persistance, along with one line to the sudoer's file, which lets you run `sudo systemctl start naga` from within your .profile.

 ## INSTALLATION